asgeo1/octopress/source/portfolio/index.markdown

 ### ISIS DMS

+A client in the transport industry needed a
+<a href="https://itunes.apple.com/au/app/microlistics-dms/id968546592?mt=8">smartphone-based delivery system</a>
-A client in the transport industry needed a smartphone-based delivery system built as a compliment to their existing Warehouse Management System.
+built as a compliment to their existing Warehouse Management System.

 I was hired as a subcontractor to built the system - building the app in